-What conditions promote the integration of refugees into our society?
-For young refugees, integration into the German educational system is of great importance.
-This is the subject of the ReGES study “Refugees in the German Educational System,” which infas has been conducting on behalf of the Leibniz Institute for Educational Progress (LIfBi) since 2017 and is expected to continue until 2026.
-The research project, which is funded by the German Federal Ministry of Education and Research, focuses on two key stages of education: early childhood education and the transition from lower secondary school to the education system.
-To this end, a panel of two refugee cohorts is being established.
-The first cohort includes preschool-aged children from age 4, and the second cohort includes boys and girls from age 14 in lower secondary education.
-The diversity of the German education system presents different institutional conditions, which are taken into account by including several federal states.
-The surveys are conducted in the federal states of Bavaria, Hamburg, North Rhine-Westphalia, Rhineland-Palatinate and Saxony.
+The research project, funded by the Federal Ministry of Education and Research, focuses on two key stages of education: early childhood education and the transition from lower secondary level to the education system.
+To this end, a panel with two cohorts of refugees is being set up.
+The first cohort comprises young pupils aged 9 and over and their parents.
+A second cohort comprises young adults aged 18 and over.
+Since the federal German education system has different institutional conditions, several federal states are included in order to take these differences into account.
+The survey was conducted in the federal states of Bavaria, Hamburg, North Rhine-Westphalia, Rhineland-Palatinate and Saxony.

 Method